15.2 C

 The ACT Education Directorate head, Katy Haire, has launched a court action to stop a corruption probe – a move the Canberra Liberals condemn, alleging political interference by the ACT Government.

-Ms Haire began legal proceedings in the ACT Supreme Court in September to stop an Integrity Commission investigation into Operation Kingfisher, an investigation involving the conduct of Ms Haire, among others, in connection with the procurement of a construction contract for the refurbishment of Campbell Primary School, the Commission stated.
+Ms Haire began legal proceedings in the ACT Supreme Court in September to stop an Integrity Commission investigation, Operation Kingfisher, involving the conduct of Ms Haire, among others, in connection with the procurement of a construction contract for the refurbishment of Campbell Primary School, the Commission stated.

 The ACT Government announced in 2018/19 that it would spend $18.8 million to modernise Campbell Primary School, built in 1961.
 Out of six firms that expressed interest, two were invited to submit tenders: Lendlease Building and Manteena Commercial.
 Lendlease was awarded the contract for services in September 2020, and construction work began in January 2021.